leojacob7/User-Session/README.md

 ## This is a scalable app driven by a mock json-server api running on heroku
+Fake api is returned in https://another-user-session.herokuapp.com/members URL for the application is https://fathomless-sands-62878.herokuapp.com/

-The mock api is consumed by making a get request from axios The state is handled by redux and redux thunk and connected with the react component.
+The mock api is consumed by making a get request from axios

+The state is handled by redux and redux thunk and connected with the react component.

 ## Available Scripts